Aberavon (Senedd constituency): History

 UKIP stood for the first time in this constituency in the 2016 election and finished third with 15.0% of the vote.

 Boundaries

-The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Aberavon Westminster constituency, and it is entirely within the preserved county of West Glamorgan.
+The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Aberavon Westminster constituency prior to the 2023 review of Westminster constituencies, and it is entirely within the preserved county of West Glamorgan.
 Boundaries were unchanged by the review whose proposals come into effect for the 2007 Welsh Assembly election.

 The constituency is composed of the Neath Port Talbot electoral divisions: Aberavon, Baglan, Briton Ferry East, Briton Ferry West, Bryn & Cwmavon, Coedffranc Central, Coedffranc North, Coedffranc West, Cymmer, Glyncorrwg, Gwynfi, Margam, Port Talbot, Sandlands East, Sandlands West, and Tai-bach.

 The other six constituencies of the region are Bridgend, Gower, Neath, Ogmore, Swansea East and Swansea West.

 Voting

 In general elections for the Senedd, each voter has two votes.
 The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
 The second vote may be used to vote for a regional closed party list of candidates.
 Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.